 A few hours' rest lulled by the rolling waves and we're ready for our first medical consultation.
 The treatment centre is wide open to nature (it's 30°C).
 In the waiting room, we meet other spa visitors from all over the world, as well as the doctors and therapists.

-You can recognise everyone by their colour: the patients have a burgundy cotton bathrobe, the female therapists wear a blue sari and the male therapists wear trousers and a sand shirt.
+Everyone is recognised by their colour: spa guests wear a burgundy cotton robe, female therapists are in blue saris, and male therapists wear sand-coloured trousers and shirts.

-Two doctors, one young and one more experienced, see each patient.
-Until recently, this ancestral knowledge was passed on orally in Sanskrit, from master to pupil.
-Today, aspiring doctors follow a curriculum that teaches them medical knowledge, how to cultivate and recognise plants and, of course, the principles of Ayurveda, the oldest medicine in the world (Ayurveda means the science of life; Ayur: life, Veda: science).
-In India, six years of study after the baccalaureate, followed by two years of internship, and at least two more years of practice are necessary before being declared an Ayurvedic doctor.
-It should be noted that some practitioners also hold degrees in 'conventional' medicine.
+Each patient is seen by two doctors, one young and one more experienced.
+Until recently, the transmission of this ancient knowledge was done orally and in Sanskrit, from master to student.
+Today, aspiring doctors follow a curriculum that leads them to acquire medical knowledge, to cultivate plants, to recognise them, and of course, to know the principles of Ayurveda, the oldest medicine in the world (Ayurveda means science of life; Ayur: life, Veda: science).
+In India, six years of study after the baccalaureate, followed by two years of internship and at least two more years of practice, are necessary before being declared an Ayurvedic doctor.
+It should be noted that some practitioners are also qualified in «conventional» medicine.

 Determining the Prakruti